This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 And it means more small farmers are making a decent living than ever before.
 All of this goodness has been almost entirely driven by shoppers.

-But, while I realize that my dollar has power, not for one minute do I think that the way I spend my money is going to really change the world.
+But, while I realize that my dollar has a lot of power, not for one minute do I think that the way I shop can really create the kind of systemic change the world needs.

-Case in point: Although the Real Food movement has tremendous traction, the corporate shills in our state and federal agencies still see fit to regularly raid and criminally charge small farmers who are providing raw milk, heritage pork, and other traditional healthy, whole foods—even when there has been NO incidence of illness or harm.
+Case in point: Although the Real Food movement has tremendous traction, corporate-friendly regulators in our state and federal agencies still see fit to regularly raid and criminally charge small farmers who are providing raw milk, heritage pork, and other traditional healthy, whole foods—even when there has been NO incidence of illness or harm.

-Similarly, despite the fact that more small farmers and homesteaders than ever before are taking up the plow, farm policy still mainly supports Big Ag and factory farming.
+Similarly, despite the fact that more small farmers and homesteaders than ever before are taking up the plow, farm policy and farm subsidies still overwhelmingly support Big Ag and industrial-scale farming.

-Boycotting Monsanto or buying only organic and local food will not even touch this problem.
+Boycotting Monsanto or buying only organic and local food will not even touch these problems.

-Nor can shopping do anything about the massive bee die off going on that threatens our very ability to produce food at all.
+Nor can shopping do anything about soil erosion, aquifer depletion, or the massive bee die off going on that threatens our very ability to produce food at all.

-And shopping can’t make a dent in air pollution, mercury pollution from coal plants, fresh water pollution, depletion of fresh water, or deforestation, among other pressing problems.
+And shopping can’t really make a dent in air or water pollution from industry, mercury pollution from coal plants, fracking pollution, depletion of fresh water, or deforestation, among other pressing problems we face.

-In fact, to curtail these problems, we need to shop less, not more.
+In fact, to help solve these problems, we need to shop less, not more.

 So, Can Shopping Change the World?